ABEO Stock Forecast: All the More Reason to Consider Abeona Therapeutics Inc. (ABEO) Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -11.06% loss in the last 1 month and extending the period to 3 months gives it a 17.83%, and is 2.78% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.85% over the week and 9.03% over the month.
+The stock witnessed a -23.39% loss in the last 1 month and extending the period to 3 months gives it a -2.34%, and is -11.17% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.99% over the week and 8.11% over the month.

 Abeona Therapeutics Inc. (ABEO) Analyst Forecasts